GoogleCloudPlatform/community/tutorials/nginx-reverse-proxy-docker.md

 ## Next steps

 Running many web apps on a single host behind a reverse proxy is an efficient way to run hobby applications, but it will not scale.
-In additiona, a single VM instance is not highly available.
+In addition, a single VM instance is not highly available.
 None of the apps hosted on this VM will be available during a system reboot.